Our Symptom checker provides clinical advice on what to do next based on your symptoms.

 Otitis media (middle ear infection)

-Tonsil stones are small lumps of hardened material formed in the tonsils, by debris that can build up.
-Find out more by reading our page.
+Tonsil stones are small lumps of hardened material that form in the tonsils when debris builds up.
+Learn about 'tonsilloliths' symptoms and treatment.

 Physical examination by a doctor

 A doctor may need to examine your body to help them diagnose an injury, illness or condition.
 Before the examination, the doctor must obtain your consent and explain what they are doing.